Working with Developers

 Some examples of our work include: –

-- Former Coventry Colliery Sports Ground, Keresley: We are currently (June 2020) working with Partner Construction on a sports needs assessment and mitigation package in respect of a proposed development of affordable homes on part of a former sports ground.
+- Former Coventry Colliery Sports Ground, Keresley: We worked with Partner Construction on a sports needs assessment and mitigation package in respect of a proposed development of affordable homes on part of a former sports ground.
 The project will involve the loss of two bowling greens and a football training area, so we developed proposals to replace the facilities with provision of at least the same quality, quantity and accessibility, to meet Sport England’s requirements.
 The scheme has been agreed and is progressing.

 - We completed a local needs assessment for BAE Systems to define proposed sports facilities improvements at their Sports and Social Club at Hoo St. Werbergh, near Rochester.
 We assessed the sporting benefits of the proposed improvements, securing Sport England support for the proposals, provided technical advice on floodlighting issues.
 We liaised with the Council’s leisure management operator to agree the long-term operation of the site.